Health & Wellness

 Some breeds are prone to the condition

 It's important for dogs to maintain healthy hips so that they can continue zoomie-ing, playing fetch and taking on even the most basic tasks, like climbing the stairs.
 When you notice your dog limping or struggling to sand, it's time to contact your vet.
 These are signs that they could have a condition called hip dysplasia.
-Fetch by The Dodo’s on-staff veterinarian Dr. Aliya McCullough explains everything pet parents need to know about hip dysplasia in dogs and how it's commonly treated.
+Fetch’s on-staff veterinarian Dr. Aliya McCullough explains everything pet parents need to know about hip dysplasia in dogs and how it's commonly treated.

 What is hip dysplasia in dogs?